aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

     - Given what we know about rows 1:1000 → generate row 1001.

   * - **Discriminative**
-    - Given what we know about columns A:F → determine the values of column G.
+    - Given what we know about columns A:F → determine column G's values.

 |